 The primary purpose of the Loss Control visit is to confirm that your insurance company’s Underwriters have correctly classified your business for the purpose of assessing its risk.
 The visit is also an opportunity to tell your story about your company, its history, your employees, and your products.
 These visits can help determine the best methods for avoiding/controlling the costs of accidents/injuries, minimizing the cost of insurance, and minimizing the lost productivity that accidents/incidents cause.

+At Umialik, Loss Control visits are normally conducted by a member of our Loss Control Team, but on occasion the work may be completed by a Loss Control vendor hired by Umialik to augment our staff.
 The types of information that will be collected by the Loss Control Consultant vary depending on your company’s insurance coverage with Umialik.
 For example, if you are insured for Workers’ Compensation, you will be asked about the number of employees you have; your hiring, selection, and training practices; and what your employees do.
 If you have Commercial Auto coverage, you may be asked questions about driver selection, training, vehicle maintenance, and inspections.
 If you have Property coverage, we will conduct an inspection of the facility and fire protection systems.

 To best prepare for this visit, you should collect any written policies and procedures that are part of your company’s internal risk control efforts.
 These items might include hiring and disciplinary policies, job descriptions, drug testing policies, safety programs, training schedules or records, OSHA 300 forms, Return to Work Programs, fleet safety and maintenance programs, quality control practices, and fire protection inspections.